 Any learner who is academically suspended has the right to appeal and may request a reinstatement after the required reflection period.
-An appeal must be made in writing, should include any relevant information or documentation that supports the reason for the appeal and be addressed to the Chief Academic Officer and Professional Studies Academic Affairs Council (PSAAC).
-Appeals should be submitted in a Word document and attached to an email to the learner's Academic Success Coach.
+An appeal must be made in writing, should include any relevant information or documentation that supports the reason for the appeal and be addressed to the academic dean of Professional Studies and Professional Studies Academic Affairs Council (PSAAC).
+Appeals should be submitted in a Word document and attached to an email to the learner's academic success coach.
 Appeals will be reviewed by PSAAC and the council's decision shall be final.
 The PSAAC may require a learner to sit out longer than prescribed by the suspension process.

-A learner, who has been previously suspended and granted an appeal, may be readmitted on a probationary basis and is subject to the stipulations as defined by the Chief Academic Officer and PSAAC.
+A learner, who has been previously suspended and granted an appeal, may be readmitted on a probationary basis and is subject to the stipulations as defined by the academic dean of Professional Studies and PSAAC.